IRS Installment Agreements and Non-Collectible Status Arrangements

-This type of agreement ends up creating a stair-stepped plan where the payment is a certain amount for a period of time and then it's raised.
+This type of agreement may end up being a "stair-stepped" plan where the payment is a certain amount for a period of time and then it's raised.

 We include IRS Non-Collectible Status under the IRS Payment Arrangement Category because it's negotiated just like a partial pay installment agreement with financial statements and proof documents.

 If accomplished, the IRS will freeze your account and won't collect for at least one year while it waits to see if your situation improves.